dataesr/affiliation-matcher/doc/matcher.md

 The first limitation is that this matcher, and in particular the chosen criteria and strategies should be tested against more data.
 That would probably highlights new issues to solve.
-We also plan to develop more matchers for the international registry ROR and the French registry Siren.
+We also plan to develop more matchers for the international registry ROR and the French registry Sirene.

 # Software and code availability